HarisSemic/SortingVisualizer/README.md

 ## Purpose of this project

 I wanted to improve my skills with javascript and revise my knowledge on sorting algorithms.
-The app was built from the ground up, and the entirety of the desing, html, javascript, and sass/css was done by me.
+The app was built from the ground up, and the entirety of the desing, html, javascript, and sass/css, were done by me.

 ## Code organization